i18n-site/md/en/README.md

 When the original text is modified and machine-translated again, manual modifications to the translation will not be overwritten (if the original text has not been modified).

+> [!TIP]
-We adhere to the `UNIX` philosophy: "Everything is a file," eliminating the need for complex, bulky enterprise solutions to manage translations in hundreds of languages.
+> We adhere to the `UNIX` philosophy: "Everything is a file," eliminating the need for complex, bulky enterprise solutions to manage translations in hundreds of languages.

-You can edit `Markdown` translations using your favorite tools (without adding or deleting paragraphs) and employ familiar methods for version control.
+> You can edit `Markdown` translations using your favorite tools (without adding or deleting paragraphs) and employ familiar methods for version control.

-You can create an open-source code repository for language files, using the `Pull Request` process to involve global users in the continuous improvement of translations.
+> You can create an open-source code repository for language files, using the `Pull Request` process to involve global users in the continuous improvement of translations.
 Seamlessly integrated with [GitHub](//github.com) and other open-source communities.

 [→ For the user guide, please refer to the project documentation](/i18).